 Supplementing food matrices with iron is plagued by numerous organoleptic problems (metallic taste), technological problems (oxidation of fats and vitamins) and nutritional problems (poor bioavailability).

 Lipofer® is a microencapsulated and micronized source of iron that overcomes these problems without adverse effects.

-- No metallic taste: The most common problem in iron enrichment is an unpleasant metallic taste.
+- The most common problem in iron enrichment is an unpleasant metallic taste.
 However, the microencapsulation technology used in Lipofer® offsets the characteristic metallic taste of iron solutions.